deevnet/.github/profile/README.md

 ## 🔒 Private Repositories

-- **infra-dvnt** – Full IaC definition for the production environment.
+- **infra-dvnt** – Full IaC definition for the at home production environment.
 - **infra-dvntm** – Full IaC definition for the mobile development environment.

 Both environments use **Vault** for secret management and **MinIO** for S3-compatible Terraform state storage.